vgsantoniazzi/tiny-lang/README.txt

 This is an example to study how interperters work and build another one.

 To use, execute the `run` executable.

-The default file to send is test.tl but you can and another one running manualy.
+The default file to send is test.tl.
+You can use another one running manualy.

-`gcc interperter.c -o interperter`
+  $ gcc interperter.c -o interperter

-`./interperter ./path/to/file.tl`
+  $ ./interperter ./path/to/file.tl

 Feel free to contribute!!